 - the right to object to and not to be subject to automated decision-making, including profiling.
 We do not have any automated decision-making.

-As the data we hold is anonymous, we are not required to support these rights nor is it possible as we have no indication of anyone’s identity.
-If you are involved in any clinical research studies, then you would have been approached to participate by your GP, who will hold records about your involvement – we do not hold information that identifies you.
+As the data we hold is anonymised data, we are not required to support these rights nor is it possible as we have no indication of anyone’s identity.
+If you are involved in any patient-consented clinical research studies, then you would have been approached to participate by your GP, who will hold records about your involvement – we do not hold information that identifies you.

 You may make a complaint to the Information Commissioner’s Office through their website or their helpline 0303 123 1113.